-St. Thomas is considered a safe destination for vacationers.
+St. Thomas is a safe destination for vacationers.
 Most resorts have security 24/7 and private residences are either gated or nestled in safe neighborhoods.
 As with anywhere, take caution against petty crime and avoid certain downtown streets outside of the main tourist sections of the island.

 How many days do you need in St. Thomas?

 When planning your trip to the US Virgin Islands, we recommend allotting at least 7 days to visit all of St. Thomas and sections of nearby St. John.
 This allows enough time for hiking the best trails in Virgin Islands National Park, relaxing on beautiful beaches on St. Thomas, island hopping aboard a boat charter, and immersing yourself in the Caribbean culture.

 What is the best month to visit St. Thomas?

 The best months to visit St. Thomas and the US Virgin Islands April through June.
 Temperatures are mild, rainfall is minimal, and the winds are relatively calm.
 See our full guide to the best time to visit the US Virgin Islands for more information.